SEC names David Cutcliffe special assistant to commissioner

 - David CutcliffeAmerican college football coach

-BIRMINGHAM, Ala.
-(AP) Former Mississippi and Duke coach David Cutcliffe has joined the Southeastern Conference as special assistant to the commissioner for football relations.
+BIRMINGHAM, Ala. – Former Mississippi and Duke coach David Cutcliffe has joined the Southeastern Conference as special assistant to the commissioner for football relations.

 The league announced the hiring on Thursday of Cutcliffe, whose 14-year tenure at Duke ended after last season under what the school described as a mutual agreement.
 He was the head coach at Ole Miss from 1998-2004.